JimberSoftware/docs/devices/servers/servers.md

 ### Platforms

+> [!INFO]
+> First create your server on the `Jimber SASE Platform` (see above).

 <!-- tabs:start -->

 #### **Windows**

-> [!INFO]
-> First create your server (see above).

-Download the latest version for the 'Windows Server' from https://signal.jimber.io/downloads (no need to login).
+Download the latest version of the 'Windows Server' client from https://signal.jimber.io/downloads (no need to log in).

 > [!INFO]
 > To download another specific version, you can use this [link](https://signal.jimber.io/clients).